Skip to content Skip to footer

 Layer 3: Psychology (The Cognitive Lever)

 The Burn Rate Illusion exploits survivorship bias and sunk cost fallacy simultaneously.
-Because Amazon and Uber also burned money before becoming profitable, founders and investors convince themselves that burning money is a necessary precondition for eventual dominance.
-The sunk cost keeps them doubling down: “We’ve already spent ₹3,000 crore on brand building, we can’t stop now or it’s all wasted.”
+Because Amazon and Uber also burned money before becoming profitable, founders and investors convince themselves that burning money is a necessary precondition for dominance.
+The sunk cost keeps them doubling down.
+“We’ve already spent ₹3,000 crore on brand building, we can’t stop now.”
+Evidence of failure gets reinterpreted as evidence of commitment.

 Layer 4: System (The Larger Pattern)